What is International Commercial Arbitration?

 (8) The Arbitration and Conciliation Act, 1996.

-Besides, there are some other international rules of different organisations which govern international commercial arbitration such as the ICC Rules of Arbitration, LCIA Rules, WIPOArbitration Rules etc.
+Besides, there are some other international rules of different organizations which govern international commercial arbitration such as the ICC Rules of Arbitration, LCIA Rules, WIPOArbitration Rules, etc.